spew8712/jpegview/README.md

      * Incompatible formats/loaders: GDI+ (GIF, BMP), WIC, PSD, RAW.
      * Reworked and added a ReaderBMP method to read from memory.
 It has another untidy bit: it creates the CJPEGImage instead of CImageLoadThread caller, as other loaders do.
   * Known issues:
-     * [Fixed] miniz: unable to uncompress files beyond ~2MB, such as BMP images.
+     * [Fixed in v1.2.61] miniz: unable to uncompress files beyond ~2MB, such as BMP images.
 Found a quick fix, but don't know why it is so.
-       * May need to find a better library after all?
-So as to support 7z et al archive as well.
     * compilation problem ('incomplete' file): so have to disable usage of precompilied headers in JPEGView.
     * JxlReader has a memory leak.
 It is supplied a pBuffer allocated by CImageLoadThread, but randomly deallocates it or not.
 * Reworked navigation keys to page through the archive's images when in manga/CBZ mode.
+* [WIP] v1.2.70: added use of bit7z wrapper with 7z library to read CB7 (i.e. 7zip archive).
+And etc.?
+  * Removed ZIP from file (extension) filter to avoid trying to read non-comics archives.
+Added CB7 to file filters.
+  * Pre-built bit7z DLL is without auto format detection!
+Thus, needed to build our own copy with BIT7Z_AUTO_FORMAT option enabled.

 ### Building JPEGView
 The above `avif.lib` then goes into `src\JPEGView\libavif\lib64`.